benders5e/benders5e/earthbender.md

 \page
 ## Earthbending Forms
 <!--Mostly defense stuff-->
 For forms which require a target to make a saving throw, your DC is 8 + your proficiency modifier + your earthbending modifier.

+You start out knowing forms marked with an asterisk.

 <!--#### Shelter
 *Cost: 1 chi*
 You raise a rock tent around you as shelter.
 While inside, you have full cover and cannot attack.
 You can dismiss the shelter by spending another chi point.  -->

+#### Earthen Weapon*
+*Cost: 1 chi*
+...

 #### Rock Armor
 *Cost: 1 chi*